-This is the week of July 4th.
+This the week of July 4th.
 For some, that means celebrating our nation’s independence with burgers, beer and boats.
 As alcohol is often mixed with boating, people are prosecuted and punished for boating under the influence (BUI).
 But how do law enforcement officers determine if a person’s ability to operate a boat is impaired by alcohol?

 Standardized Sobriety Tests And Sea Legs

 Law enforcement officers have historically investigated BUI using the same Standardized Field Sobriety Tests (SFSTs) as those used for DUI / OVI cases on land.
 Those tests include the Horizontal Gaze Nystagmus (HGN), the Walk And Turn (WAT) and the One Leg Stand (OLS) tests.